-Hurrah for Bravewriter
+Hurrah for Brave Writer

 I admit it: when it comes to writing curricula, I’m a snob.
 After all, Scott and I both write for a living; we are the kind of word geeks who sit around discussing sentence structure for fun.
 I’ve never felt the need to use a writing program with my kids: that’s one area I can handle on my own.

 But every time I go to a conference, people ask what writing curriculum I recommend.
 In an effort to do justice to this frequent question, I’ve purchased several books and programs for review.
-None of them was anything I felt enthusiastic about passing on to other families—until I encountered Julie Bogart’s Bravewriter.
+None of them was anything I felt enthusiastic about passing on to other families—until I encountered Julie Bogart’s Brave Writer.

-A friend tipped me off to Julie’s website, and I visited it in the same informational spirit in which I’d reviewed various other writing resources, to see if this was something I could wholeheartedly recommend to inquiring homeschoolers.
-Imagine my surprise when I found myself chomping at the bit to try out her ideas on my own kids—and heck, on myself!
+When a friend mentioned this program to me, I was delighted.
+I remembered Julie fondly from a homeschooling-moms-who-write Yahoogroup we’d both been on in the late 90s.
+I hopped right over to her website to see if Brave Writer was something I could wholeheartedly recommend to inquiring homeschoolers.
+Immediately I found myself champing at the bit to try out her ideas on my own kids—and heck, on myself!
 Julie’s energy and insight get me jazzed up to sit down and work.
 She’s a writer who loves writing about writing, and the dish she’s serving up is like mental energy bars—she makes you want to get moving, get those words down on paper!
 Life is rich; let’s articulate it!—that’s Julie’s message.

 So I couldn’t resist.
-I ordered The Writer’s Jungle, joined Julie’s Bravewriter Lifestyle list, and began serving up her feast to my kids.
-Jane (who served as a reluctant guinea pig for trials of certain other materials whose very names now cause her to wrinkle up her nose) thinks Bravewriter is delicious.
+I ordered The Writer’s Jungle, joined Julie’s Brave Writer Lifestyle list, and began serving up her feast to my kids.
+Jane (who served as a reluctant guinea pig for trials of certain other materials whose very names now cause her to wrinkle up her nose) thinks Brave Writer is delicious.
 Tops on her list: doing dictations from her beloved Redwall books (full of quite challenging words to spell, I might add) and freewriting, which she loves for its license not to worry, for the moment, about spelling and proper punctuation.
 I’m including her latest freewrite below.
 Her mission was to spend ten minutes writing anything she wanted about a subject she “knows a lot about and wants to know more about.”
 Here it is exactly as she wrote it, spelling errors and all.

 I think that Brian Jacques CONTRADIKS himself!
 On the Redwall “ask Brian” webpage thing they had a cople of years ago, one question said “will there ever be a good rat, fox, ect. or any bad badgers, mice, ect.” and Brian replied, NO!
 All the bad guys are BAD & all the good guys are GOOD.
 There are no crossovers, no gray areas.”
 But not 1ce but 2 times he contradicts himself!
 First in Mossflower, the wildcat Gingervere & later his wife, Sandingomm.
 And then again The Bellmaker! that time a searat named ______.